MidriffsWatch-team/2019GP/README.md

   14. Precio- Price per kg, not sure of what year
   15. Valor- Total value  landed (PesoDesembaracdo * price per kg)

-targetspecies.csv contains a list of target species sent to us by Stuart 15/05/2018.
+species.csv contains a list of target species sent to us by Stuart 15/05/2018.
   Variables:
   1. NombreCientifico- scientific name
   2. NombreCommum- common names of species